Zjx402/Kea2/docs/manual_en.md

     ...
 ```

 The decorator `@max_tries` takes an integer as an argument.
-The number represents the maximum number of times the script will be executed when the precondition is satisfied.
-The default value is `inf` (no limit).
+The number represents the maximum number of times function `test_func1` will be executed when the precondition is satisfied.
+The default value is `inf` (infinite).

 ## Launching Kea2